tom288/Refresh/Process/ALBUM.md

 The fences on mid are unchanged

 # TODO
-Build more accurate blockbullet shape for dome above IT entrance
+Build more accurate blockbullet shape for dome above IT entrance.\
+Fix black blockbullet faces.\
+Make further improvements to playerclip above sewer.\
+Improve blockbullet at corner near choke.

 # Sewer